Project-OSRM/osrm-backend/docs/http.md

 Default response format is `json`, but OSRM supports binary [`flatbuffers`](https://google.github.io/flatbuffers/) format, which is much faster in serialization/deserialization, comparing to `json`.

-The format itself is described in message descriptors, located at `include/engine/api/flatbuffers directory`.
+The format itself is described in message descriptors, located at `include/engine/api/flatbuffers` directory.
 Those descriptors could be compiled to provide protocol parsers in Go/Javascript/Typescript/Java/Dart/C#/Python/Lobster/Lua/Rust/PHP/Kotlin.
 Precompiled protocol parser for C++ is supplied with OSRM.